Skip to main content

 Photo: Getty Images

-Below is a roundup of the Physicians Committee’s work to end monkey experiments in favor of more scientific, ethical, and cost-effective human-based methods.
+Read more about how the Physicians Committee works to end monkey experiments in favor of more effective and ethical human-based methods:

 Phasing Out Federally Funded Monkey Experiments